 The Indian markets have started today's session on a negative note.
-The benchmark indices opened in the positive but soon moved into the red.
-These have managed to pare their losses somewhat since then.
-Other key Asian markets are in the green with China (up 0.6%) leading the pack of gainers.
-The US markets closed higher by 3.9% yesterday.
+The benchmark indices opened above the breakeven mark but soon slipped into the red.
+They have not managed to emerge out of the negative territory since then.
+Other key Asian markets are in the red with China (down 0.8%) leading the pack of losers.
+The US markets closed higher by 0.1% yesterday.

-Currently in India, heavyweights from the BSE-Sensex are trading weak with power and software majors facing the brunt of selling activity.
-The BSE-Sensex is trading lower by around 50 points, while the NSE-Nifty is down by about 15 points.
-However, buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.3% and 0.5% respectively.
-The rupee is trading at 44.87 to the US dollar.
+Currently in India, heavyweights from the BSE-Sensex are trading weak with metal and banking majors facing the brunt of selling activity.
+The BSE-Sensex is trading lower by around 41 points, while the NSE-Nifty is down by about 16 points.
+However, buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.4% and 0.6% respectively.
+The rupee is trading at 45.71 to the US dollar.

 Energy stocks have opened the day on a negative note.
 Losers here include Castrol and Gujarat Gas.
 As per a leading business daily, GAIL plans a capex of Rs 80 bn in FY11 mostly towards expanding its pipeline network.
 The company plans to add 1,200 km of pipeline in the current financial year on the back of an addition of 800 km in FY10.
 Given the large amount of capex involved, the company plans to borrow Rs 35 bn this fiscal to meet its funding needs.
 Rs 5 bn will be raised in Rupee denominated bonds, with an option of issuing further bonds to the extent of 50%, if demand is strong.